Stephen-Gates/report-gallery/docs/questions.md

 - Questions based on a view using tags may not listed as tags are unique to your LeanIX implementation.
 Questions requiring tags are marked with *[tags]*
 - Where I don't know how best to phrase a question, there may be an alternative phrasing as a sub-question, marked with *[alternative]*.
     - My leaning is to put the factsheet that provides the answer as the first part of the question but sometime this doesn't sound natural.
-    - If questions are phrased how people commonly ask, then it will be easier to turn this resource into a [chatbot][chatbot].
+    - If questions are phrased how people commonly ask, then it will be easier to turn this resource into a [chatbot][chatbot]. :fontawesome-solid-robot:{: .grey }

 ## User Groups